Summary

 Historical Perspective

 Infosys has maintained a systematic capital-return philosophy.
-Since 2017, it has completed four major buybacks, each aligning with specific market phases and cash accumulation periods.
+Since 2017, it has completed five major buybacks, each aligning with specific market phases and cash accumulation periods.

 | Year | Buyback Size (₹ crore) | Price (₹) | % of Equity |